This article was originally published in 2016. It was updated in June 2020 with fresh content and insights. Enjoy!

-This is one of the first things we say when we meet a good friend’s friend or significant other.The sense of familiarity often helps us get off on the right foot and bond quicker.
+This is one of the first things we say when we meet someone’s friend or significant other.The sense of familiarity often helps us get off on the right foot and bond quicker.

 Here are 4 tips for onboarding invited users to leverage familiarity and start off on the best foot possible.

 Since users could know a lot or very little about your product at this point, it’s important to keep these emails short and descriptive.

 Invitation emails contain 3 key pieces of information: